cntehang/bs4-admin-template/README.md

 - Separate build scripts.
 - Use scalac compiler options and treat warnings as errors.

-## Styles
+## Styles and JS

 The admin template builds css style file `sb-admin-2.min.css` using bootstrap 4.4 scss files.
 The `bootstrap.bundle.min.js` include `Popper`, but not `jQuery.
-All

-- CSS: `sb-admin-2.css`.
-It includes the boostrap 4.4.1 styles and custom styles.
-- JS: `sb-admin-2.js`, `boostrap.bundle.min.js` and `jquery.slim.min.js`.
+All libs are in the`public/lib` folder with version numbers.